How to Burn DVD with VLC Media Player (Plus 3 Easier Alternatives)

 How to burn a DVD with DVDFab DVD Creator

-Step 1: Install DVDFab (the latest version is DVDFab 13) on your computer.
+Step 1: Install DVDFab (the current version is DVDFab 13, which has picked up AI-based quality enhancements and support for newer Pioneer Blu-ray drives through its 2026 updates) on your computer.

 Step 2: Open the program and switch to the Creator module.
 The default mode should be DVD Creator.